scottcha/OpenAvalancheProject/README.md

 This aspect of the tutorial will cover how you can obtain new weather input data for a new date range or region.
 This part assumes you have avalanche forecast labels for the dates and region (OAP currently has historical forecast labels for three avalanche centers in the US from the 15-16 season through the 19-20 season and is working on expanding that).

 Due to the large size of the input GFS data and the fact that its already hosted by NCAR OAP isn't currently providing copies of this data.
-If you want to start a data processing pipeline from the original data you can star with this process here.
+If you want to start a data processing pipeline from the original data you can start with this process here.
+If you aren't interested in the data processing steps and only in the ML steps you can download the labels here: https://oapstorageprod.blob.core.windows.net/oap-training-data/Data/V1.1FeaturesWithLabels2013-2020.zip and a subset of training data here: https://oapstorageprod.blob.core.windows.net/oap-training-data/Data/MLDataWashington.zip and skip to the fourth notebook 4.TimeseriesAi

 The input data is derived from the .25 degree GFS model hosted by NCAR hosted at this site: https://rda.ucar.edu/datasets/ds084.1/
 You'll need to create an account and once you are logged in you can visit the above link and then click on the Data Access tab.
 One note is that I've found that chromium based browsers don't work well on this site so I recommend you use Firefox for at least downloading the data.